-When developer websites for clients, it’s important to proactively anticipate needs, instead of waiting for things to come up after a design is underway.
+When your develop websites for clients, it’s important to proactively anticipate needs, instead of waiting for things to come up after a design is underway.
 On a larger scale, this involves a client onboarding strategy that asks questions like:

 - Are you targeting a B2B or B2C audience?